cuevas1208/Vehicle-Tracking/README.md

       <span class="c6">Sliding window implementation search</span>
     </h2>
     <p class="c5">
-      <span>When it comes to sliding a window across the video frame the car size will be different.
-In order to adapt to this circumstance, </span>
-      <span class="c0">I used the scale method, instead of changing the window size.
-The scale method resizes the original image to fit a window.
+      <span>To addess the variance of car size across the video frame, instead of changing the window size, I resize the origial image to multiple size.
+This image scale method resizes the original image to fit a window.
 This technique was borrowed from Udacity's Self-driving class. </span>
     </p>
     <p class="c5 c8">
       <span class="c0"/>